Thanks for submitting your request.

 Automate compliance with HOS, DVIR and IFTA to ensure processes are hassle-free and timely

 Compliance is necessary to keep your fleet safe, productive and operational while having non-inspected vehicles, incorrect IFTA reports or inaccurate logbooks results in fines, potential down-time and ultimately hurts your bottom line.
-Once drivers log into the Navistream user-friendly platform, all they need to do is to follow the instructions to meet the federal requirements for compliance with HOS, DVIR and IFTA.
+Once truck drivers log into the Navistream user-friendly tracking platform, all they need to do is to follow the instructions to meet the federal requirements for compliance with HOS, DVIR and IFTA.

 In addition to being time-consuming, manual paper-based systems are often inaccurate and incomplete.
-By monitoring drivers’ hours in real time, Navistream provides dispatchers with accurate information about driver availability, including duty status, driving time, and remaining hours of service.
+By monitoring drivers’ hours in real time, Navistream provides dispatchers with accurate information about truck driver availability, including duty status, driving time, and remaining hours of service.